JanoALockhart/ProyectoLaravelLibreria2023/README.md

 **Vercel** was used to deploy and host the application.

+### API
+This project provides an API for the frontend side.
+You can check the API's documentation [here](https://proyecto-laravel-libreria2023.vercel.app/rest/v1/documentation).

 ## Credits
 This project was made by:
 - [Pacioni, Dueñas Nahuel](https://github.com/NahuelDP8)